mosdef-hub/mosdef-workflows/ua-custom-element/ua_custom_element_hoomd_freud.md

 ## United-atom, custom-element workflow with HOOMD and Freud
 This workflow is designed to show users how to implement united-atom or coarse-grained particles into mbBuild and foyer.
 Additionally, we show how HOOMD and Freud can be used to conduct and analyze a molecular dynamics simulation

-You will need hoomd, freud, and gsd
+You will need hoomd, freud (at least 2.0), and gsd
 ```
 conda install -c conda-forge hoomd freud gsd
 ```